Deed poll

-A deed poll (plural: deeds poll) is a legal document binding on a single person or several persons acting jointly to express an intention or create an obligation.
-It is a deed, and not a contract, because it binds only one party.
+In many common law jurisdictions, a deed poll (plural: deeds poll) or deed of declaration is a legal document binding on a single person or several persons acting jointly to express an intention or create an obligation.
+A deed poll is not a contract, but works like one—it binds the party making the deed.
+A deed poll is not made between two parties.
+Deeds poll are not used in the United States.

 Etymology

 The term "deed", also known in this context as a "specialty", is common to signed written undertakings not supported by consideration: the seal (even if not a literal wax seal but only a notional one referred to by the execution formula, "signed, sealed and delivered", or even merely "executed as a deed") is deemed to be the consideration necessary to support the obligation.
 "Poll" is an archaic legal term referring to documents with straight edges; these distinguished a deed binding only one person from one affecting more than a single person (an "indenture", so named during the time when such agreements would be written out repeatedly on a single sheet, then the copies separated by being irregularly torn or cut, i.e. "indented", so that each party had a document with corresponding tears, to discourage forgery).